strawstack/WaterCraft/README.md

 # Issues

-- [ ] When a new peer joins, they can become the host before learning about other peers
+- [x] When a new peer joins, they can become the host before learning about other peers
+    - New peers have a `new` state, they remain in this state until they reach another peer.
+    - The other peer will receive a `WC_NEW` message from them.
+    - The `new` peer will become not new upon receiving an `INTRO` message.

 # Overview